MasterClass co-founder’s new educational startup Outlier raises $11.7M – TechCrunch

 Outlier also just announced that it’s extending its partnership with the University of Pittsburgh into the spring and summer terms of 2020.

-“Our mission is to increase access to high quality education and reduce student debt,” Rasmussen said in a statement.
+“Our mission is to increase access to high-quality education and reduce student debt,” Rasmussen said in a statement.
 “With this funding and the insight that we have gained from our two pilot courses in the 2019 fall semester, we will continue building more intro-level courses and expanding to accommodate more students and more experts in their fields who can provide top-quality education at a reasonable cost.”